 News is the core of Benzinga—and our newsdesk is what powers the platform.
 Users can even chat directly with our newsdesk inside Benzinga Pro.

 Another unique feature of Benzinga Pro includes “Why Is It Moving?” which helps traders identify why a stock is moving, especially when it’s not immediately clear as to why.
-With the ability to talk directly with a live support team and our newsdesk, you can get in-depth explanations of why stocks are moving.
+With the ability to talk directly with a live support team and our newsdesk, you can get in-depth explanations of why stocks are moving the way they are.

 Stop missing out on market moving news and start taking advantage of it with a free two week Benzinga Pro trial!